Junior School Curriculum

 Parents have the opportunity to be involved in their child’s learning experience through volunteering to help at our Active Start and Action Stations session in J1 and J2.

-Our transition programme enables the Kindergarten children, and children from other nurseries to become familiar with the school, the staff and our routines prior to beginning school.
+Our transition programme enables children in their pre-school year at our Nursery, and children from other nurseries to become familiar with the school, the staff and our routines prior to beginning school.
 This has proved successful and popular with our parents over a number of years and we are confident that the children are prepared and relaxed when they come to school in J1.

 At the upper end of the Junior School we continue to build on the skills learned within J1-4.
 From J5 we set our children according to their ability for Spelling and for Numeracy/Mathematics.
 This enables children to be taught at a pace that best matches their level of progress.
 Children move between sets as they make progress or require support.